mjpuser/ai/README.md

 ### Ganglion Cells
 Ganglion cells have on-center and off-center receptive fields.
 When a light reaches an on-center ganglion cell, it will inhibit the rods and cones in the surround area.
 In an off-center horizontal cell, it will inhibit the photoreceptors in the surrounding area when there is darkness in the middle.
 Ganglion cells then relay to the thalamus.

+There are two types of ganglion cells, transient and sustained.
+Transient ganglion cells will fire rapidly on first excitement, and go back to resting.
+Sustained have a smaller initial jump, and stronger idle firing rate.